-Broadcom Inc., a global corporation with technological expertise in the development, manufacture, and supply of a wide range of semiconductor and infrastructure software products, for use in the data center, networking, software, broadband, wireless, and storage and industrial markets has recently had a filed lawsuit of patent infringement against Netflix, popular and leading US-based video streaming service provider.
+Broadcom Inc., a global corporation with technological expertise in the development, manufacture, and supply of a wide range of semiconductor and infrastructure software products, for use in the data center, networking, software, broadband, wireless, and storage, and industrial markets has recently had a filed lawsuit of patent infringement against Netflix, popular and leading US-based video streaming service provider.
 The lawsuit was filed around mid-March in the Central District Court of California, USA.
-Developments of this case would be followed world over with much interest not only because of the patent-related implications the case could have but also because of the possibility of bringing about a tectonic shift in the landscape of broadcasting and streaming.
+Developments of this case would be followed the world over with much interest not only because of the patent-related implications the case could have but also because of the possibility of bringing about a tectonic shift in the landscape of broadcasting and streaming.
 So, while this legal battle would be fought in the ‘battlefield’ of patent, overall this could be viewed as a war for market-share of eyeballs!